RichiUZH/course/exercises/journal/exercise08-task.md

 ## Deliverables and deadline

-The only deliverable this time is a
+The only deliverable this time is the code.
+No need to write a journal as long as your code is meaningfully commented.

 The deadline for submitting the lab journal to github is 2017-11-09 at 24:00.